 What to watch out for

 Many Currys PC World deals aren’t all they’re cracked up to be.
 The retailer sometimes puts headphones on sale at an inflated price, before suddenly dropping the price to a more appropriate level just a few weeks later.
 This can make the saving seem bigger than it actually is – and doesn’t necessarily mean you won’t find the same headphones cheaper elsewhere.

 Currys PC world also has a that, at certain times of year, is packed with headphones.
 However, whatever the term ‘clearance’ might suggest, discounts on these models can be very small or, in some cases, nothing at all.
 Currys may want to shift stock, but it doesn’t guarantee it’s a good deal.

-Some headphone manufacturers such as Apple and Jabra also offer trade-in schemes for the headphones, where you send back your current pair for a discount on a newer model, and they responsibly recycle your old pair.
+Some headphone manufacturers such as Jabra also offer trade-in schemes for the headphones, where you send back your current pair for a discount on a newer model, and they responsibly recycle your old pair.

 This can be a good way to get an even better deal on your new pair of headphones, although the manufacturer’s discount will often be on the standard retail price rather than any lower price commonly offered by other retailers, so the discount can seem larger than it actually is.